eShopOnWeb-OpenShift/gitops/README.md

-# GitOps Artefacts for the MAD Roadshow France 2023
+# GitOps Artefacts for the eShopOnWeb demo

 ## Deploy OpenShift resources with OpenShift GitOps